Suvorov-m/styles/README.md

-# styles
-Custom CSS styles for different websites on the internet.
+My custom CSS styles for different websites on the internet.

 Install through GitHub:
 * Soon